 There are currently pupils from eleven different religious denominations attending the school, including the two main traditions here in Northern Ireland, and pupils with twelve different home languages other than English.
-These languages include those listed and Slovak, Lithuanian, Polish, Portuguese, Flemish, Chinese, Slovenian, Hungarian, Latvian, Urdu, Romanian, Spanish, Thai, Kannada and others.
+These include Polish, Portuguese, Panjabi, Cantonese, Slovak, Lithuanian and Syrian, amongst others.

 Every year the school welcomes new pupils from a large number of feeder primary schools.
-The current year-8 intake draws from twenty seven different primary schools in the greater Antrim area.
-Annually the college attracts pupils from:
+The current year-8 intake draws from fifteen different primary schools in the greater Antrim area.